 What Exactly Is the NFLP?

-The Nurse Faculty Loan Program provides low interest loans (3%) to individuals who pursue a degree that would let them become a faculty member within an accredited nursing program.
-At Nebraska Methodist College (NMC), that means acceptance into the Nurse Educator track of either the BSN to MSN program or the RN to MSN program.
+The Nurse Faculty Loan Program provides low interest loans (3%) to individuals who pursue a degree that would prepare them to become a faculty member within an accredited nursing program.
+At Nebraska Methodist College (NMC), that means acceptance into the Nurse Educator track of either the BSN to MSN program or the RN to MSN program or a post-master's nursing certificate.
+Loan recipients can also enroll in the DNP program taking educator courses as electives.

 The federal government funds the NFLP, and institutions like NMC provide a matching percentage of each student loan.
-The individual who attains a master’s degree may be eligible to have as much as 85% of their loan forgiven.
+The individual who completes the advanced degree or certificate program may be eligible to have as much as 85% of the loan principal and interest forgiven.

 - Work one year as full-time faculty : 20% of the loan is cancelled